-Budgeted cost: £42,677 (of which the PPG contributes £13,336 ((42,677/16) X5)
+Budgeted cost: £42,677 (of which the PPG contributes £10,699.25 ((42,677/20) X5)

-Activity Evidence that supports this approach Challenge number(s) addressed Single Forms in Year 2, and Year 3, instead of having a split Year 1/2 and 2/3 class.
+Activity Evidence that supports this approach Challenge number(s) addressed Single Forms in Year 1, and Year 2, instead of having a split Year R/1/2 and 2/3 classes.
 EEF Research on smaller classes concluded that they only impact upon learning if the reduced numbers allow teachers to teach differently - for example, having higher quality interactions with pupils or minimising disruption.
 The gains from smaller class sizes are likely to come from the increased flexibility for organising learners and the quality and quantity of feedback the pupils receive (see Feedback).
 At Smarden, we believe that investing in single year group classes is important to ensure adaptive teaching can meet the needs of all pupils.
-There is a significant range of abilities in Year 1-3, without these being split year groups.
+There is a significant range of abilities in Year 1-2, without these being split year groups.
 We expect splitting these classes to not only positively impact on pupil progress, but also to reduce teacher workload which will lead to higher teacher retention.
-3 To ensure that all PP pupils make progress in line with their non PP peers.
+To ensure that all PP pupils make progress in line with their non PP peers.
 To ensure that all PP pupils leave Smarden at ARE in reading.